-If the event package to which the event package name corresponds defines behavior associated with the body of its NOTIFY requests, those semantics apply.
-This information is expected to provide additional details about the nature of the event which has occurred and the resultant resource state.
+Event packages may define semantics associated with the body of their NOTIFY requests; if they do so, those semantics apply.
+NOTIFY bodies are expected to provide additional details about the nature of the event which has occurred and the resultant resource state.